Nargonath/cra-build-watch/README.md

 - `--react-scripts-version`: expects the `react-scripts` version you are using in your project i.e `2.0.3`.
 If not given it will be implied from your `node_modules` and if it cannot be implied the version `2.1.2` will be the default.
 Consider setting it if you **ejected** and are not using the latest `react-scripts` version.
 - `-p|--public-path`: expects a relative URL where `/` is the root.
 If you serve your files using an external webserver this argument is to match with your web server configuration.
 More information can be found in [webpack configuration guide](https://webpack.js.org/configuration/output/#output-publicpath).
   - default: "".
+- `--skip-cleanup`: Skips the initial cleanup of the build folder.
+Could be beneficial when the cleanup is handled beforehand and some other files are moved to the build folder before running this script.
 - `-v|--verbose`: display webpack build output.

 # Contributions